FomTarro/little-daiko/readme.md

 Usable by: Server Owner or Bot Owner.

 Sets the role to ping when the designated streamer goes live.
 The alert will be posted in the designated alert channel.

+### `[servers, sv, guilds]`

+`!servers`

+Usable by: Bot Owner.

+Lists all servers that the bot is currently connected to.

+### `[start, listen, l]`

+`!start`

+Usable by: Bot Operator, Server Owner or Bot Owner.

+Starts listening to the chat of the selected streamer,  for messages tagged with the designated language tag that are posted by users on the designated users list.

+### `[status]`

+`!status`

+Usable by: Bot Operator, Server Owner or Bot Owner.

+Lists the status of the chat listener for the server.

+### `[stop, x]`

+`!stop`

+Usable by: Bot Operator, Server Owner or Bot Owner.

+Stops listening to the chat of the selected streamer.

 ### `[streamer, s]`